 How to report a reverse mortgage scam

 The Federal Trade Commission (FTC) advises you to file a complaint if you suspect reverse mortgage fraud.
-You should file such a complaint in writing, and you can file it with your state’s Attorney General’s office, your state’s banking regulator or with the FTC itself.
+You should file such a complaint about reverse mortgages in writing with your state’s attorney general’s office, your state’s banking regulator or with the FTC itself.
 If you suspect the lender you are dealing with is legitimate but that a representative is acting inappropriately, you should also report that representative to the lender.

-Even if you didn’t fall for a particular reverse mortgage scam, you should report it if you suspect one.
-Getting fraudulent operators shut down will help prevent other homeowners from being victimized.
+Even if you didn’t fall for a particular reverse mortgage scam, report it if you suspect one.
+Shutting down fraudulent operators will keep other homeowners from being victimized.